wayne-pham/Online-Store/README.md

 4. open up a different terminal and ssh into rrpc02

-5. Be sure that you cd into the base directory.
+5. Be sure to move (cd) into the base directory.

 6. run 'make clientside' to run the program.